maboox/ShamsiCal/README.md

 To use this widget, you'll need:

 *   Python (version 3.7 or newer).
-*   A few Python libraries: PyQt6, jdatetime, requests, hijri-converter.
+*   A few Python libraries: PyQt6, jdatetime, requests, hijri-converter, feedparser.
 (Don't worry, the setup guide below will help you install these!)

 ## Installation & Setup (First Time Users)